Susceptibility and severity of infections in pregnancy: Viral infections

+Parasitic infections

 The risk of severe malaria by Plasmodium falciparum is three times as high in pregnant women, with a median maternal mortality of 40% reported in studies in the Asia–Pacific region.
-In women where the pregnancy is not the first, malaria infection is more often asymptomatic, even at high parasite loads, compared to women having their first pregnancy.
+In women where the pregnancy is not the first, malaria infection is more often asymptomatic, even at high parasitic loads, compared to women having their first pregnancy.
 There is a decreasing susceptibility to malaria with increasing parity, probably due to immunity to pregnancy-specific antigens.
 Young maternal age and increases the risk.
 Studies differ whether the risk is different in different trimesters.
 Limited data suggest that malaria caused by Plasmodium vivax is also more severe during pregnancy.

+Fungal infections

 Severe and disseminated coccidioidomycosis has been reported to occur in increased frequency in pregnant women in several reports and case series, but subsequent large surveys, with the overall risk being rather low.